 - Business or Enterprise account

-Follow these steps after you've activated your Zoom Voice license.
+Follow these steps after you've activated your Zoom Phone license.
 Everything configured during the initial setup can be changed later on.

-- As the Zoom Account Owner, you will receive an email stating you've been provisioned for Zoom Voice.
-Click the link in the email for initial setup or log in to the Zoom web portal and navigate to the Setup page under the Zoom Voice menu.
+- As the Zoom account owner, you will receive an email stating you've been provisioned for Zoom Phone.
+Click the link in the email for initial setup or log in to the Zoom web portal and navigate to Phone System Management > Setup.

-- Enter the required information to choose your main company number, which will be the primary number for your Zoom Voice service.
+- Enter the required information to choose your main company number, which will be the primary number for your Zoom Phone service.

 - Select a Country, State and Area Code from the drop-down menus.